-Signature Bank first started operating in 2002 and is headquartered in Toledo, Ohio.
-Signature Bank has assets of $812 million along with deposits totaling $726 million, ranking it as a medium-size bank.
-Signature Bank lacks premium access to customer service, with no live chat or all-day service options available.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-With a score of 3.9 out of 5 stars, Signature Bank should be near the middle of the pack in your search for a bank.
-Signature Bank has a variety of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
-Signature Bank has a fair savings rate compared to the average savings account.
-Locating an institution with no-fee checking as well as a high savings APY is the best bet for returning the highest income from your deposits while maintaining convenient access to your funds.
+Started in 2002, Signature Bank has $812 million in assets and deposits totaling $726 million, classifying it as a medium-size bank.
+Signature Bank, whose headquarters are in Toledo, Ohio, lacks premium access to customer service, with no options for live chat or all-day service.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+Coming in at an average 3.9 stars out of 5, Signature Bank proves it is a respectable bank that gets the job done.
+Signature Bank has a full selection of product offerings, including savings accounts, checking accounts, money market accounts, CDs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+Locating an institution with no-fee checking and a high interest rate savings account is your best option for returning the most income on your deposits alongside easy access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Signature Bank has a savings rate of 0.30%, which is fair compared to the average U.S. bank.
-Signature Bank's one-year CD has a rate of 1.50% and the five-year CD earns at a rate of 2.00%, while its highest-yielding money market account has an APY of 0.40%.
+Signature Bank has a savings rate of 0.40%, which is poor in comparison to other U.S. banks.
+Signature Bank's one-year CD earns at a rate of 1.70% and the five-year CD earns at a rate of 2.00%, while its highest-yielding money market account has a rate of 0.50%.
 Given its below average savings rate, you should consider other options to earn more on your deposits.

 How Signature Bank's Savings Rates Compare

 There is insufficient data on Signature Bank's fees to provide a full SmartAsset rating.